seadowg/pharrell/README.md

 end
 ```

-This is great but what if we want to construct `PrettyTime` of these in the
+This is great but what if we want to construct a `PrettyTime` instance in the
 `BlackBox` class?

 For this we can use constructor injection: